-First Step will notify all parents if a common illness and ask the parents for their cooperation in keeping the center healthy.
+First Step will notify parents of symptoms of common illnesses and ask the parents for their cooperation in keeping the center healthy.

 Teachers will increase cleaning in the classroom if a common illness is present at the center.

 First Step will notify parents in writing, if a communicable disease (Measles, salmonella chick-pox) was present at the center.
-Children with of any of communicable disease symptoms will be excluded from the center.
-In order to return a note from child’s physician is require stating that child is not longer contagious and may participate in all daily activities.
+Children with signs of any communicable disease symptoms will be excluded from the center.
+In order to return, a note from child’s physician is require stating that child is not longer contagious and may participate in all daily activities.

 All staff and children shall wash their hands with liquid soap and running water at the following times:

 - After coming in contact with bodily fluids